-Gumlet does not provide image storage facility.
-You can store your original images on storage of your choice and retain full control over them.
+Gumlet does not provide an image storage facility.
+You can store your original images on the storage of your choice and retain full control over them.
 Gumlet does not modify your original images.
 You can always go back to serving current images.

-Sign Up or Login to your Gumlet account and click "+ Add Source" button to get to the below screen.
+Sign Up or Login to your Gumlet account and click the "+ Add Source" button to get to the below screen.

 Google Cloud Storage

 You can read more about these storage systems and how to configure them on our help page about storage systems.

 A content delivery network (CDN) will be used by Gumlet to accelerate the delivery of your images and other static files.
 Free and Pro Plan users can choose Gumlet CDN, which has 8 Point of Presence (PoPs) worldwide.
 Business, Appsumo lifetime deal, and Enterprise users can choose AWS Cloudfront as a CDN option.

 You are required to add the Gumlet subdomain through which you want to deliver your images.
 For example, if your website name is "example.com", you can choose

 example.gumlet.io as a subdomain for serving images.
 Kindly note that the choice of subdomain does not have any impact on SEO or performance.